HighOutputVentures/highoutput-library/packages/async-group/README.md

 # `async-group`

-> Groups together multiple promises and allows us to 'wait' for all of them to settle.
+> Groups together multiple promises and allows to 'wait' for all of them to settle.

 ## Usage